Meharon Ki Dhani: History

+The village at its current location was founded in 1910.
+Second phase of development started after the beginning of granite mining.

 Demographics

 Most of the people of village believe in Islam, and are Sindhis Muslim.
-They speak Sindhi language.
+They speak Sindhi.

 As of 2001 India census, Meharon ki dhani had a population of 745 with 387 male and 358 female.
 This Muslim village has a below average literacy rate, male literacy is 50 percent, and female literacy is around 10 percent.
 People are spending heavily on boys' education but female education is still not common because of conservative nature of society.